OpenTechStrategies/docs/dev-guidelines.md

   no return value, say that explicitly).

-  Parameters should appear in the doc string in UPPER_CASE, even though they are not upper case in the code.
-(This convention is inherited from [Emacs Lisp](https://www.gnu.org/software/emacs/manual/html_node/elisp/Documentation-Tips.html#Documentation-Tips), in case you're wondering.)
+  Parameters should appear in the doc string in UPPER_CASE, even though they are not upper case in the code (this convention is inherited from [Emacs Lisp](https://www.gnu.org/software/emacs/manual/html_node/elisp/Documentation-Tips.html#Documentation-Tips), in case you're wondering).
+Note that this means one should avoid having parameters whose names differ only by case.
+Actually, that's a good principle to follow for identifiers of any kind, throughout the code.

   There is no need to document every possible exception that might be thrown, but it is often good to document at least the custom